deviceWISE/meta-device-cloud/docs/README.IDP.md

 ```

-Fix some problems in bitbake files
+Fix Some Problems in the BitBake Files
 ----------------------------------
-  * the version of python-dbus in meta-openembedded/meta-python
+  * The version of python-dbus in meta-openembedded/meta-python
   conflicts with the version in oe-core.
 Remove the meta-openembedded
-  one from the build, and use the oe-core version:
+  version from the build and use the oe-core version.
+For example:

 ```sh
 # Remove python-dbus_1.2.4.bb from the build
 rm ./meta-openembedded/meta-python/recipes-devtools/python/python-dbus_1.2.4.bb
 ```

-Update the bblayers.conf
+Update bblayers.conf
 ------------------------
-Add meta-device-cloud and meta-openembedded, e.g.
+Add meta-device-cloud and meta-openembedded, for example:

 ```sh
 cd ..
 vim bitbake_build/conf/bblayers.conf
 ```

-add to the BBLAYERS list, recommend adding the following before
+Add to the BBLAYERS list, adding the following before the
-*${WRL_TOP_BUILD_DIR}/layers/local* line:
+*${WRL_TOP_BUILD_DIR}/layers/local* line is recommended:

 ```